-Medical laboratories produce laboratory services for health care operators both in the public and private sector, including hospitals, health centres, medical centres and nursing homes.
+Medical laboratories produce laboratory services for health care organisations in both the public and private sector, including hospitals, health centres, medical centres and nursing homes.
 Laboratory medicine fields covered by accreditation include clinical chemistry, haematology, clinical microbiology, genetics, pathology, clinical physiology, nuclear medicine and clinical neurophysiology.

-The quality management system of an accredited medical laboratory meet the principles of ISO 9001 standard.
-The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution.
+The quality management system of an accredited medical laboratory complies with the principles of ISO 9001.
+The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution (on the ILAC website).

 FINAS established a technical support group for clinical analysis in 2013 to promote communication between FINAS and medical laboratories and to support the development of assessments.
-Operations of the support group are open and further information is available here.
+The operations of the support group are transparent.
+More information about the operations of the support group.

 Requirements and guidelines (updated 29th of April 2021)

 Accreditation requirement for clinical laboratories is one of these standards:

 SFS-EN ISO/IEC 17025:2017 General requirements for the competence of testing andcalibration laboratories